YesianRohn/BigDan/README.md

 Yitong Chen<sup>+1</sup>, Yanjun Lin<sup>+1</sup>, Zheng Qin<sup>+1</sup>, Siyin Wang<sup>+1</sup>, Xingsong Ye<sup>+1</sup><br>
 <sup>1</sup>School of Computer Science, Fudan Univeristy<br>
 <sup>+</sup>Equal contribution
-——Artificial Intelligence Course (COMP130031.02) Project of Fudan University.
+——Artificial Intelligence Course (COMP130031.02) Project at Fudan University.

 ## Abstract
 To address the issues of limited training data and overfitting in few-shot image classification, we propose two approaches: leveraging a large amount of unlabeled data and employing data augmentation techniques.
 For the former, we introduce an "AI learn from AI" method that enables the model to learn from unlabeled data more effectively.
 Experimental results demonstrate that incorporating unlabeled data can improve model performance, and knowledge distillation maintains minimal performance loss while reducing the number of parameters.
 Additionally, data augmentation techniques significantly enhance model performance by applying image transformations in five different ways and adding them to the training set.